akeneo/pim-helpcenter/content/updates/2020-06/3-manually-execute-naming-conventions-on-assets.md

 In the Asset Manager, it is possible to define a naming convention in order to automatically populate asset attributes with values contained in the asset filename or asset code.
 This naming convention is executed at the asset creation.

-From now on, you can manually re-execute this naming convention afterward.
-It can be very useful if your naming convention changes after the asset upload/creation for instance.

 You have two ways to manually execute a naming convention:
 - for one specific asset, directly in the asset edit form.
 The action is visible under the `...`